Seneca-BSA/bsa/docs/sea700/lab5.md

         # Calling ``stop()`` ensures that there is no residual movement
         move_group.stop()

-1. Make sure you made the file executeable using `chmod +x`.
+1. Make sure you have made the file **executable** using `chmod +x`.

 1. Build the package and run the script.
 You should see the robot arm in RViz and Gazebo move to the new configuration you defined.

 1. Lastly, let's try everything out on the physical robot.
-Copy your workspace to the JetAuto then SSH into the JetAuto.
+Copy your workspace to the JetAuto, then SSH into the JetAuto.

 1. Stop the APP service on the robot: